A voice of inspiration

 Pacific Northwest regional competition for the fourth time in five years.

-- School of Management students, on average, have scored better than 91 percent of other students on the Educational Testing Service's business field exam since 2005, when UAF students first started taking the test.
+- College of Business and Security Management students, on average, have scored better than 91 percent of other students on the Educational Testing Service's business field exam since 2005, when UAF students first started taking the test.
 Undergraduates in over 700 U.S. universities take the exam each year.

 - UAF has the highest number of publications and citations in Arctic research of any